cvxgrp/pymde/README.md

 * compress high-dimensional vector data;
 * draw graphs;
 * and more.

+Unlike most other packages for embedding, PyMDE can compute embeddings that satisfy constraints, such as having uncorrelated feature columns.

 PyMDE is very young software, under active development.
 If you run into issues, or have any feedback, please reach out by [filing a Github